How do Nectar points work?

 Any partner in the Nectar online store is also likely to be on TopCashback, Quidco, Virgin Shops Away or the British Airways shopping portal.
 You should compare rates before making any transaction.

 Nectar also has a card linking scheme called Nectar Connect.
 This allows you to register your credit and debit cards and automatically earn points when you spend at a small number of retailers.
-I strongly recommend you read the small print before signing up, however, as you are giving Nectar very aggressive permissions to access your spending data and then use the information to market to you.
+I have got more positive about Nectar Connect in the past year as I explained in this Nectar Connect review.

 In Part 2 …..

-In Part 2 of this article – click here – we look at Nectar’s financial partners.
+In Part 2 of this article – hopefully published tomorrow – we look at Nectar’s financial partners.
 Earning points from a credit card is easier and quicker than many of the partners listed above.